HomeSite Map

 Five takes of the rhythm track were recorded during this five hour evening session (from 8:30 pm to 1:30 am the next morning) which featured John and George on electric guitars, Paul on bass and a “possessed” Ringo on drums.
 John and George's guitars and Ringo's drums were recorded onto track one of the four-track tape, Paul's bass possibly being captured on track two, the intention being to overdub a new bass track utilizing the new bass technology instituted earlier that day for the song "Paperback Writer."
 (See "Recording History" section for "Paperback Writer" for details.)
 Only "take five" of these rhythm track takes were complete, all of them being performed in the key of A major.
 (Kevin Howlett's liner notes for the 2022 "Revolver" reissue specify the rhythm track being played in B-flat major, but the performance and increased speed of the original recording indicate otherwise.
 Also, Kevin Howlett designated John and Paul on electric guitar during this rhythm track instead of George, this undoubtedly being a continuation of the fact of Paul playing lead guitar on the rhythm track of "Paperback Writer," this being substantiated by an actual quote from Paul confirming that he performed this guitar part.
 There is no quote indicating Paul as playing electric guitar on "Rain" instead of George, so such conjecture from Kevin Howlett, nor the guitar performances heard on the song "Rain," indicate George sitting out on this rhythm track.)

-On to 'take five' was overdubed Paul's bass, utilizing the same technology used on "Paperback Writer" that hightened the bass frequencies.
+On to "take five" was overdubed Paul's bass, utilizing the same technology used on "Paperback Writer" that hightened the bass frequencies.
 This was recorded onto track two of the four-track tape, Paul performing his bass part in the key of A major with the tape running at the standard speed of 50 kilocycles per second.
 This recording was featured on 2022 Deluxe editions of "Revolver," but with the tape running a bit faster than originally recorded.
 After this was accomplished, John recorded two overdubs of his lead vocals with the tape machine running at 42 kilocycles onto both tracks three and four of the four-track tape, slowing the tempo and key of the song to G major.
 Echo was added to track four, the resulting recording at 42 kilocycles also being a feature of the 2022 Deluxe editions of "Revolver."

 Geoff Emerick, from the book “The Beatles Recording Sessions,” explains: “An offshoot of ADT (Artificial Double Tracking) was that we had a big audio oscillator to alter the frequency of the tape machines.
 We would drive it through a power amp and the power amp would drive the capstan wheel and enable you to speed up or slow down the machine at will.
 John – or George if it was his song – used to sit in the control room on mixes and actually play the oscillator.”
 In the case of the song "Rain," the desired result was a quickly recorded rhythm track played against a slowly recorded vocal track – another Beatles first!

-Before the session was completed on this day, two reduction mixes of 'take five' were made with the tape being played back at 42 kilocycles to another tape.
-The second of these reduction mixes, called 'take eight,' had the rhythm track and Paul's bass combined to track one, with both tracks of John's vocals combined to track three, John's experimental vocal tracks being recorded at the standard speed of 50 kilocycles as the rhythm track was recorded, this presenting his vocals in the slowed-down presentation as heard on the later part of "Strawberry Fields Forever" later that year.
-The reduction mix that was deemed 'best' on this day was 'take seven,' which consisted of the rhythm track on track one, Paul's bass on track two, and John's two vocal tracks recorded at the slowed down 42 kilocycles on track three.
+Before the session was completed on this day, two reduction mixes of "take five" were made with the tape being played back at 42 kilocycles to another tape.
+The second of these reduction mixes, called "take eight," had the rhythm track and Paul's bass combined to track one, with both tracks of John's vocals combined to track three, John's experimental vocal tracks being recorded at the standard speed of 50 kilocycles as the rhythm track was recorded, this presenting his vocals in the slowed-down presentation as heard on the later part of "Strawberry Fields Forever" later that year.
+The reduction mix that was deemed best on this day was "take seven," which consisted of the rhythm track on track one, Paul's bass on track two, and John's two vocal tracks recorded at the slowed down 42 kilocycles on track three.

 This completed the work for the day and the group was out the door at 1:30 am.
 First, though, John wanted something to take home.
-“Because (John) and the other three Beatles owned Brenell recorders,” Emerick recalls, “they were able to take open-reel tapes home with them whenever they wanted to listen to works in progress.
+“Because (John) and the other three Beatles owned Brenell recorders,” Geoff Emerick recalls, “they were able to take open-reel tapes home with them whenever they wanted to listen to works in progress.
 (When) we recorded the backing track and vocal to ‘Rain,’ John asked for a rough mix and Phil dutifully ran a copy off for him.”

 “Usually if we were working on a song we’d take a little rough mix of it home,” George Harrison recalls.
 “It was always on a reel-to-reel…We were halfway through ‘Rain’ when we left the studio at night, so John said, ‘Can I have a rough mix of that?’
 In those days they made a three- or four-inch spool, the copy tape.
 That means they would play the rough mix onto a little spool, and when they finished they would cut the tape off and hand it to you in a box so the tail was sticking out – it’s called ‘tails out.’
 John didn’t know that at the time (I don’t think I knew it, either), so when he got home he threaded it on his machine as if it were ‘heads out,’ and played it.
 He heard the song backwards, and heard enough to think, ‘Wow, amazing!’
 It obviously gave him a buzz because he came in raving about it the next morning, and so we experimented”